 - China uses cheap raw materials such as cauliflower.
 (Please note this also improves the quality of India’s drugs & yet at a cost).

-- Structuring the existing complex approval procedures is a must.
-Equally, the system shall measure the execution of existing framed policies for reducing dependency on China.
+Properly structuring the existing complex approval procedures is a must.
+Equally, the system should be able to measure the execution of existing framed policies that’ll reduce India’s dependency on China.